Travel guide to Stonehenge

 One of the facts that are certain to be true is that the construction of Stonehenge took a long time and happened between 3000 BC to 2000 BC.
 This period was in the middle of the Bronze Age and having in mind that with tools used in that era, building such a colossal construction is almost impossible, there is still a big question mark about how and by whom is the Stonehenge was built.

 There are ideas discussing that the Druids, the high priests of the Celts, have built this magnificent work.
 Until now it has been one of the strongest ideas, although there are some strange ideas as well.
 Some people still believe that Stonehenge is a natural wonder, while some people believe it is a work of the UFOs or some time travelers from the future.

-Stonehenge of course has undergone some evolutions during its age and some evidences show that the age of the construction can be even more than 6500 years.
+Stonehenge, of course, has undergone some evolutions during its age and some evidence shows that the age of the construction can be even more than 6500 years.

 When to visit Stonehenge

 In this part of our travel guide to Stonehenge, we will give some information about the best time to visit this amazing attraction.
 This way you can plan your visit in a better way.